roboncode/avocadojs/docs/guide/working-with-models.md

 ## Defining a model

-Models take a name and schema.
-A schema is used to define the data structure that makes up the document.
+Models take a name and (schema or model).

-Once Orango has successfully connected to the database, each model will point to a collection.
+Once orango has successfully connected to the database, each model will point to a collection.
-If the collection does not exist, tbe collection will be created.
+If the collection does not exist, one will be created.

 Orango uses [pluralize](https://github.com/blakeembrey/pluralize) to determine the collection's name.
-The pluralized name of the model converted to `snake_case`.
+The pluralized name of the model is converted to `snake_case`.
 For example, the model `AccountSystem` would be represented in the database as the `account_systems` collection.
-However, the name `Person` is converted to `people` using pluralize.
+However, the name `Person` is converted to `people` using [pluralize](https://github.com/blakeembrey/pluralize).
 The last parameter passed into `model()` will override the default collection name.

+A schema is used to define the data structure that makes up the document

+<o-tip type="note">A <code>class</code> is created automatically and registered.</o-tip>

 You can define a model using a `name` and `schema`: